ptjuanramos/java-research-study/TestingJUnitMockito/README.md

 }
 ```

-As you can see we are using the `@Mock` annotation for the `Shipment` and `Address` interface.
-Basically by reflection, what the Mockito is doing is creating stubs of methods for those classes, dummy data but without data actually...
+As you can see we are using the `@Mock` annotation for both `Shipment` and the `Address` interfaces.
+Basically by reflection operations, Mockito is creating methods subts for those classes, or in other words, creating dummy data but without any actual data.
-For example: if you try to use the method `setShipmentReference("1234F")` it will not do anything if you didn't mock a rule for this method(`Mockito.when(...)`).
-But in a forensic perspective the @Mock annotation is doing these operations:
+For instance, if you try to use the method `setShipmentReference("1234F")` it will not do anything unless you have previously mocked a rule for this method (`Mockito.when(...)`).
+But from a forensic perspective, the @Mock annotation is performing the following operations:

 ```java
 ...
 Shipment = Mockito.mock(Shipment.class);